roberjo/ticket-automation/docs/Project_Tasks.md

 ## Conclusion

 This task document provides a comprehensive roadmap for completing the ServiceNow Ticket Automation project.
-By following this structured approach, the team can systematically address all documentation gaps and set up the project for successful development.

-The critical tasks in Week 1 will unblock development, while the subsequent weeks will ensure the project is properly configured for production deployment.
+The project has successfully resolved all environment and dependency issues, with the frontend now complete and production-ready.

+The critical focus is now on backend development, which is the primary blocker.
+With focused effort on the Week 1 tasks, particularly the backend implementation, this project can move quickly from 35% to 60% completion and become fully functional.

+The frontend is essentially complete and waiting for backend integration.
+The development environment is fully functional and ready for immediate backend development to begin.